Filippo Ambrosini: 2022–2023 season: European Championships silver, Grand Prix gold

-2023–2024 season
+2023–2024 season: European Championships bronze, Italian national title

 Ghilardi/Ambrosini began the season with a fifth-place finish at the 2023 CS Lombardia Trophy.
 They won a silver medal in their second Challenger appearance of the season, the 2023 CS Finlandia Trophy, before winning the Diamond Spin.
 They started the Grand Prix at the 2023 Cup of China, placing second in the short program.
 They were second as well in the free skate despite Ghilardi falling on her triple Salchow attempt, and won the silver medal.
 Ghilardi said afterward that it "was hard today, and we are proud of our performance, and how we pushed until the end of the program."
 At the 2023 NHK Trophy, they placed fourth in the short program after both made jump errors, but rose in the free skate to win the bronze medal.

 Ghilardi/Ambrosini finished the Grand Prix with the same placements as fellow Italian team Beccari/Guarise and Hungarians Pavlova/Sviatchenko, winning the tiebreaker on cumulative scores to be the sixth qualifiers to the Grand Prix Final.
 They finished fifth at the Final.

 After winning their first Italian title, Ghilardi/Ambrosini competed at the 2024 European Championships, coming fifth in the short program after losing levels on their step sequence and death spiral elements.
 A second-place free skate lifted them to third overall, taking the bronze medal.
 Ghilardi called it "the best skate of the season for sure."